DataBiosphere/data-browser/google-analytics.md

 - `eventLabel` is the Label value sent to Google Analytics, always the full URL to the file or visualization tool.
 - `dimension0` represents a dimension to be included in the event values sent to Google Analytics (eg `datasetName`, `toolName`, `releaseName`).

-### Deployment

-Currently published to develop, ux-dev, integration, staging and production.